daffo/adventofcode-2025-rust/README.md

 My solutions to [Advent of Code 2025](https://adventofcode.com/2025) written in Rust.

-This is a learning project where I'm using Advent of Code to learn Rust while on vacation.

 ## Structure

 This project is organized as a single Rust binary with a module for each day: